chrishenri/rw3d_manual/docs/source/inputs.rst

 Input Instructions
 ===============

-2 files have to be provided:
+To run RW3D, 2 files have to be provided:

-- Name file: File with names for input and output files (by default: **rw3d.nam**)
+- **Name file**: File with names for input and output files (by default, the file is called: *rw3d.nam*)
-- Parameter file: File with parameters (file name to be defined in the name file)
+- **Parameter file**: File with parameters (file name to be defined in the *Name file*)

 Type of inputs
 ------------

+In the *Parameter file*, input parameters can be specified following these different formats:

 - ``logical``: ``T`` for True; ``F`` for False
 - ``string``